mazureth/analogiq-schemas/utils/README.md

 The generated index includes the following metadata for each unit:
 - `unitId`: The unique identifier for the unit
 - `name`: The human-readable name of the unit
+- `manufacturer`: The company that manufactured the unit
+- `tags`: Array of additional searchable tags (optional)
 - `category`: The category of the unit (e.g., "compressor", "equalizer")
 - `version`: The semantic version of the unit
 - `schemaPath`: The relative path to the unit's JSON file